bayusetyatmoko/2020_jitsi_meet/README.md

 <br>

 # Notes :
-- If you edit file ".env" then you must remove ~/.jitsi-meet-cfg the recreate ~/.jitsi-meet-cfg
+- If you edit file ".env" then you must remove ~/.jitsi-meet-cfg then recreate ~/.jitsi-meet-cfg

 # Refference :